Physics-informed neural networks

 Archetypally, the PINN.
 Recently these have been hip (Raissi, Perdikaris, and Karniadakis 2017a, 2017b; Raissi, Perdikaris, and Karniadakis 2019; L. Yang, Zhang, and Karniadakis 2020; Zhang, Guo, and Karniadakis 2020; Zhang et al. 2019).
 Zhang et al. (2019) credits Lagaris, Likas, and Fotiadis (1998) with originating the idea in 1998, so I suppose this is not super fresh.
 Thanks Shams Basir who has an earlier date for this.
 In Basir and Senocak (2022) credit goes to Dissanayake and Phan-Thien (1994) and van Milligen, Tribaldos, and Jiménez (1995).
 The key insight is that if we are elbows-deep in a neural network framework anyway, we already have access to automatic differentiation, so differential operations over the input field are basically free.

-Let us introduce the basic “forward” PINN setup as given in Raissi, Perdikaris, and Karniadakis (2019): In the basic model we have the following problem \[ f +\mathcal{D}[f;\eta]=0, x \in \Omega, t \in[0, T] \] where \(f(t, x)\) denotes the solution (note this \(\mathcal{D}\) has the oppose sign to the convention we used in the intro.
+Let us introduce the basic “forward” PINN setup as given in Raissi, Perdikaris, and Karniadakis (2019): In the basic model we have the following problem \[ f +\mathcal{D}[f;\eta]=0, x \in \Omega, t \in[0, T] \] where \(f(t, x)\) denotes the solution (note this \(\mathcal{D}\) has the opposite sign to the convention we used in the intro).
 We assume the differential operator \(\mathcal{D}\) is parameterised by some \(\eta\) which for now we take to be known and suppress.
-Time and space axes are not treated specially in this approach but we keep them separately so that we can more closely approximate the terminology of the original paper.
+Time and space axes are not treated specially in this approach but we keep them separate so that we can more closely approximate the terminology of the original paper.
 Our goal is to learn a neural network \(f:\mathbb{R}^e\to\mathbb{R}^{d}\in\mathscr{A}\) that approximates the solution to this PDE.
 We also assume we have some observations from the true PDE solutions, presumably simulated or analytically tractable enough to be given analytically.
 The latter case is presumably for benchmarking, as it makes this entire approach pointless AFAICS if the analytic version is easy.

-We define residual network \(r(t, x)\) to be given by the left-hand side of the above \[ r:=f +\mathcal{D}[f] \] and proceed by approximating \(u(t, x;\theta)\) with a deep neural network \(r(t, x;\theta) .\)
+We define residual network \(r(t, x)\) to be given by the left-hand side of the above \[ r:=f +\mathcal{D}[f] \] and proceed by approximating \(u(t, x;\theta)\) with a deep neural network \(r(t, x;\theta)\).

 The approximation is data-driven, with sample set \(S_{t}\) from a run of the PDE solver, \[ S=\left\{ \left\{ f( {t}_{f}^{(i)}, {x}_{f}^{(i)}) \right\}_{i=1}^{N_{f}}, \left\{ r(t_{r}^{(i)}, (x_{r}^{(i)}) \right\}_{i=1}^{N_{r}} \right\}. \]

 \(f(t, x;\theta)\) and \(r(t, x;\theta)\) share parameters \(\theta\) (but differ in output).
-This seems to be a neural implicit representation-style approach, were we learn functions on coordinates.
+This seems to be a neural implicit representation-style approach, where we learn functions on coordinates.
 Each parameter set for the simulator to be approximated is a new dataset, and training examples are pointwise-sampled from the solution.

 The key insight is that if we are elbows-deep in a neural network framework anyway, we already have access to automatic differentiation, so differential operations over the input field are basically free.